 The TSA keyhole and USB access are located on the base of the lock, protected by an included rubber cover.
 It seems unlikely the cover would make it through baggage handling even once before it got lost, but maybe you’re luckier than me.
 Fortunately, the USB port has an additional plastic cover, attached to prevent loss.

 Rubber gaskets on the shackle are intended to minimize the amount of moisture that gets into the lock.
 It’s a nice feature, but they’re easily removed (i.e. easily lost).
 I truly hope that the internal components are sturdy enough that they don’t rely on the rubber bits to keep them functional.

 My first step was to charge the lock with the included USB cable.
 It charged quickly, but it’s not clear how full it was before I started, since there’s no battery indicator on the lock.
 It would be nice if the LED would start to blink a warning signal when the power gets low, but nothing about that is mentioned in the included documentation.

 After charging, the set-up was relatively easy.
 Hold the shackle in to activate the fingerprint storage function, press your finger against the sensor a few times to confirm it registers, and you’re done.
 It only took a couple of minutes to register my first print.

-The lock allows you to enroll up to 20 fingers, which could be used to give other family members access, or to give yourself a few options in case you want to switch it up.
+The lock allows you to enroll up to 20 fingers, which could be used to provide access for other family members or to give yourself a few options in case you want to switch it up.
 I added a few more fingers to test it and they all got properly logged.

 Once a finger is enrolled, you push down on the shackle to activate the sensor, letting you open the lock with your fingerprint.
 Each of my enrolled fingers worked, although finding the sweet spot on the sensor could take a few tries.
 I tested some unenrolled fingers to ensure it didn’t randomly open for them, and it stayed closed, as you’d hope.